-Boredom Breakage: A Vacuum in Feline Form: In Progress.
+Boredom Breakage: A Vacuum in Feline Form: On hiatus as ideas warrant.

 I like old video games (ex.
 Apogee's Commander Keen and Konami's Blades of Steel).
 I draw stuff occasionally.
-I also like to go bowling and play basketball, although I don't do as well as I'd like (and honestly, it's been a few years since I've been able to do either; the local alley closed down before I could get there, and the courts tend to be occupied with kids).
-Lastly, I like animals (especially cats, as if it wasn't evident), and a lot of the ones I've made up were inspired by Sonic the Hedgehog and the Superfriends.
+I also like to go bowling and play basketball, although I haven't been able to do either in the past year or so.
+I like animals, and a lot of the ones I've made up were inspired by Sonic the Hedgehog and the Superfriends (to be elaborated on below).
 Most of the stuff I watch on TV revolves around cartoons and sports, when I manage to watch anything at all.

 WHY I WRITE THE WAY I DO